Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 Une publication partagée par Tien Hiang Paris (@tienhiang)

-The theme is making Asian food with vegetarian meat imitations.
+The theme is making Asian food with vegan meat imitations.

 All the usual Asian dishes are on Tien Hiang’s menu.